oVirt/infra-ansible/README.md

 preparing a future migration.
 The migration to Mailman 3 on mail.phx.ovirt.org is used as a working example.

+You need Ansible >=2.3 to be able to handle the (new) YAML-based 'hosts' file format.

 ## Admin-specific Production Settings

 You can use `group_vars/all/local_settings.yml` for you local